Talking about Consent

 Full transcript below:

-Katherine Kendall: How old were the kids that you’d be talking to this point?
+Katherine Kendall: How old were the kids that you’d be talking to at this point?

-Shafia Zaloom: You know I have a national consulting business and I consult from kindergarten to college-age kids.
-And that school that serves that age proves my sweet spot is high school.
-So typically, adolescence so that maybe middle school sometimes, definitely high school.
-I find that in college kids are very much in need of all the sciences that reporting towards this the data in terms of their social capacity to engage in this sort of conversations in this kind of relationship-building are behind.
+Shafia Zaloom: You know, I have a national consulting business, and I consult from kindergarten to college-age kids.
+And that school that serves that age group—my sweet spot is high school.
+So typically, adolescence, so that might be middle school sometimes, definitely high school.
+I find that in college, kids are very much in need of all the science that’s reporting this—the data in terms of their social capacity to engage in this sort of conversations in this kind of relationship-building are behind.
 Really this is really like an adolescent conversation.
-French fries, little kids, elementary school kids can get them French fries conversation for sure.
+French fries, little kids, elementary school kids can get the French fries conversation for sure.
 So typically, the majority of my audience is going to be teenagers.

-Katherine Kendall: We’re talking to elementary kids, do you actually do you actually use the words sex?
-Do they know what you’re talking about sex?
+Katherine Kendall: When we’re talking to elementary kids, do you actually use the words "sex"?
+Do they know what you’re talking about with sex?
 Or do you just use metaphors about boundaries?

-Shafia Zaloom: Well, I always like to frame some things, say will depend on what kind of education the kids already have.
+Shafia Zaloom: Well, I always like to frame it that what I say will depend on what kind of education the kids already have.
 It will depend on the language the school is using with them around these sorts of things already.
-I think it’s totally appropriate to use the words sex.
+I think it’s totally appropriate to use the words "sex".
 They would probably hear it already.
-To be really specific and concrete with them about what that means and to acknowledge sex is kind of a funny word.
-Let’s talk about how come when do we hear about the word, what does it actually mean?
-What does it include for someone your age?
+To be really specific and concrete with them about what that means and to acknowledge, "Sex is kind of a funny word.
+Let’s talk about how come, when do we hear about the word?
+What does it actually mean?
+What does it include for someone your age?"
 Because it means different things to different people in different situations as they get older and grow up.
-Always making sure that we’re normalizing this language so that kids can have meaningful sense of conversation with adults about it as long as it is age-appropriate.
+Always making sure that we’re normalizing this language so that kids can have a meaningful sense of conversation with adults about it as long as it is age-appropriate.
 That’s a big piece.
-I think a lot of people; will soon use the words sex.
-You know they bring their own sort of lack of education, issues, beliefs, teaching, whatever it is misinformation, price of information it all comes with, it is very loaded word and so I think it’s fine to use that kind of a language at that kind of language I absolutely do.
-For I am also very specific about what I mean about that in age-appropriate way because that’s also we’re just many situations has to do with the type of body you have, right?
-So if you’re female body person or your male body person it is your sex assign at birth.
-Like that word comes up and a lot of different kind of context they’re just exploring that with kids.
-Explaining that to kids what’s appropriate, what is it I think is really relevant and important to delve into from the beginning?
+I think a lot of people assume when you use the words "sex," you know, they bring their own sort of lack of education, issues, beliefs, teaching, whatever it is, misinformation, or prior information.
+It all comes with it.
+It is very a loaded word.
+And so I think it’s fine to use that kind of a language.
+I absolutely do.
+For I am also very specific about what I mean about that in an age-appropriate way because that’s also where, in just many situations, it has to do with the type of body you have, right?
+So if you’re a female-bodied person or your a male-bodied person, it is your sex assigned at birth.
+Like, that word comes up in a lot of different kind of contexts.
+We're just exploring that with kids.
+Explaining that to kids—what’s appropriate, what isn’t—I think is really relevant and important to delve into from the beginning.

-Katherine Kendall: I was thinking about people that grow up to be let’s say, like harming ones and I think when it started for him.
-Who’s taught him what he knew about sex?
-Or any of these guys that are serial perpetrators to start in high school, to star in their formative years.
+Katherine Kendall: I was thinking about people that grow up to be, let’s say, like, a person harming others, and I think, "When did it start for him?
+Who taught him what he knew about sex?"
+Or any of these guys that are serial perpetrators—it has to start in high school, start in their formative years.
 Could we have caught it?
 And averted it.
-Do you think of a time you’ve seized someone in high school if somebody is exhibiting behaviors that don’t care about consent.
-Do you think they can be taught at that point still?
-Or sort they die as cast or on already on a path.
+Do you think of a time you’ve seen someone in high school—if somebody is exhibiting behaviors that don’t care about consent—do you think they can be taught at that point still?
+Or is it that the die is cast, or they're already on a path?
 And that’s a pretty deep question to ask.

 Shafia Zaloom: There are lots of different ways in which we learn about our relationships as we grow up.
-And I don’t think that there’s one single way that there’s that one formula that tracks down this particular type of person.
-And I think that everyone who knows about human development or on a psychological development will agree that there’s actually a variety of those who come together.
-You create in that kind of situation or that kind of approach or when it comes to the perpetration of sexual assault.
-And it’s interesting in doing work for survivors and talking about consent and non-consensual situations and consensual situations and talking about it in such depth for so long.
-People hurt and I started out as a social worker and I work with perpetrators and survivors in the same residential treatment center they were all teenagers, young people and what was really clear is there certain generation on all kinds of cycles of abuse and violence where people hurt that whole thing.
-There’s another piece where we learn about relationships not only from our families primarily but also from culture, greater culture or schools, all these social institutions that socializes what sexuality actually is.
-So there is spiritual communities and religion, there’s government institution, there are friends, there are workplace or for young people school.
+And I don’t think that there’s one single way, that there’s that one formula that tracks down this particular type of person.
+And I think that everyone who knows about human development or psychological development will agree that there’s actually a variety of things who come together to create in that kind of situation or that kind of approach, or when it comes to the perpetration of sexual assault.
+And it’s interesting doing work for survivors and talking about consent and non-consensual situations and consensual situations, and talking about it in such depth for so long.
+People hurt, and I started out as a social worker and I work with perpetrators and survivors in the same residential treatment center—they were all teenagers, young people.
+And what was really clear is that there is a generational aspect on all kinds of cycles of abuse and violence where people hurt, that whole thing.
+There’s another piece where we learn about relationships not only from our families primarily, but also from culture, greater culture, our schools, all these social institutions that socialize us to understand what sexuality actually is.
+So there are spiritual communities and religion, there’s government institution, there are friends, there are the workplace, or for young people, school.
 There is family and there’s the media.
-So these are all the social institutions that socialize us to understand what sexuality is and how we approach relationships and have them in addition to and I think some aspects and personality, some of which may be hardwired but then are nurtured in a very specific way.
-And I think what you are asking me is was is there a point where we could have intervened.
+So these are all the social institutions that socialize us to understand what sexuality is and how we approach relationships and have them.
+In addition to, and I think some aspects of personality, some of which may be hardwired but then are nurtured in a very specific way.
+And I think what you are asking me is, is there a point where we could have intervened?
 I think it would absolutely depend on the individual and all the different things that are coming together in their lives.
-I find that at least now when I talk to people who feel entitled to someone else’s sexuality or entitled to someone else’s body or entitled to use someone else’s body for their own gratification and pleasure.
-For their own sense of power control, that’s a learned behavior.
+I find that at least now when I talk to people who feel entitled to someone else’s sexuality or entitled to someone else’s body or entitled to use someone else’s body for their own gratification and pleasure, for their own sense of power and control, that’s a learned behavior.
 That is truly a learned behavior and that it’s insidious.
-There are a lot of things that I can point to in our culture that I think reinforces rewards allows for that kind of a thing.
+There are a lot of things that I can point to in our culture that I think reinforces, rewards, allows for that kind of a thing.
 And I think that the #metoo movement has highlighted so much of that.
-So how we tend to dehumanize systemically discourage disconnection right through objectification over-sexualization and media and things like that.
-How we culture tends to avoid vulnerability which required people to be emphatic and to connect.
+So how we tend to dehumanize, systemically discourage disconnection, right, through objectification, over-sexualization and media, and things like that.
+How we culture tends to avoid vulnerability, which is required for people to be empathetic and to connect.
 I think there’s a lot that comes together to create that kind of situation.
-If you talking about young people that particularly I am working with teenagers the majority of the time.
-I absolutely don’t know a single young person who doesn’t know for authentic connection.
-The problem is they are hitting against all these obstacles narrative in the culture that’s telling them actually now disconnect.
-Objectify, dehumanize and organize by gender.
-Whether it is to disconnect from pain or stay in this toxic beautifully in her book, Cross and Sex and Poison Sex, she talks about how girls systematically encouraged to disconnect from their bodies and their experience through their bodies.
-And that boys are actually systematically encouraged to disconnect from their hearts and how that impacts their relationships in the people they care about and love.
-And when you put those two things together you really get that that leads to disconnect from dehumanization and non-consensual sexual experiences and sexual violence and all these different ways and so I think there’s a lot we need to work on and I’m sorry I’m sort of you know talking into things with you.
+If you are talking about young people that particularly I am working with, teenagers the majority of the time, I absolutely don’t know a single young person who doesn’t know how to long for authentic connection.
+The problem is they are hitting against all these obstacles and a narrative in the culture that’s telling them, "Actually, now disconnect.
+Objectify, dehumanize and organize by gender."
+Whether it is to disconnect from pain or stay in this toxic place.
+Beautifully in her book, ‘Power and Sex and Poison Sex’, she talks about how girls are systematically encouraged to disconnect from their bodies and their experience through their bodies.
+And that boys are actually systematically encouraged to disconnect from their hearts and how that impacts their relationships and the people they care about and love.
+And when you put those two things together, you really get that that leads to disconnect from dehumanization and non-consensual sexual experiences and sexual violence in all these different ways.
+And so I think there’s a lot we need to work on and I’m sorry I’m sort of, you know, talking into things with you.

 Katherine Kendall: No.